MichaelShuster1/MichaelShuster1/README.md

 ### 👋 Welcome to My GitHub Profile!

-I'm Michael Shuster, a 2rd year Computer Science Student passionate about Programming and Fascinated by Computers.
+I'm Michael Shuster, a 3rd year Computer Science Student.
 Here you'll find a collection of my projects, showcasing my skills and expertise in C,C++ and Java.